 - Current margin performance

 - Wins or losses over the last 12 months

 Section 5: Competitor Analysis

 Performing a competitive analysis for your customer may not seem to provide high value to your sales team, but remember: Your goal is to move from a transactional relationship to a strategic partnership.
-Only when you understand your customer’s challengers can you help them differentiate their own products and services.
+Only when you understand your customer’s challenges can you help them differentiate their products and services.

 List your customer’s: